chaitanya8151/Resume/README.md

 # Resume
-My Resume using complete html from scratch
+Resume using complete html from scratch